‘The virus spares no one’: World reacts to Trump’s positive coronavirus test

 Catch up on the most important pandemic developments at the end of the day with our free Coronavirus Updates newsletter

-Secretary of State Mike Pompeo, who is fourth in the presidential line of succession, is currently wrapping up a five-day trip to Europe, where he has traveled to Greece, Italy and lastly, Croatia.
+Secretary of State Mike Pompeo, who is fourth in the presidential line of succession, is wrapping up a five-day trip to Europe, where he has traveled to Greece, Italy and lastly, Croatia.
 Pompeo said Friday he and his wife, Susan, had both tested negative for the virus.

 Pompeo has more consistently worn a mask when appearing in public than Trump.
 He said he was last with Trump on Sept.
 15.

-Turkish President Recep Tayyip Erdoğan also joined the growing list of politicians sending their well wishes, saying he hoped the Trumps would “overcome the quarantine period without problems.”
+Turkish President Recep Tayyip Erdogan also joined the growing list of politicians sending their well wishes, saying he hoped the Trumps would “overcome the quarantine period without problems.”

 Like Trump, other world leaders have also tested positive for the coronavirus during the global health crisis.

-After British Prime Minister Johnson’s condition worsened after he was infected with the virus in March, he was moved to an intensive care ward for oxygen treatment.
+After Johnson’s condition worsened after he was infected with the virus in March, he was moved to an intensive care ward for oxygen treatment.
 His diagnosis triggered questions about Britain’s government succession plan and who would run the country if Johnson, now 56, did not recover.

 When he was discharged from hospital, Johnson thanked health-care staff and his nurses, adding that it “could have gone either way” for him.